jondubois/proper-skip-list/README.md

 ```

 - The `stackUpProbability` option is the probability of an entry stacking up a single level when it is inserted into the skip list.
 - The `updateLength` option allows you to disable the `length` property of the skip list.
-Not updating the `length` of the skip list can make the `deleteSegment` method faster for certain use cases which involve deleting large segments of the skip list in a single operation.
+Not updating the `length` of the skip list can make the `deleteRange` method faster for certain use cases which involve deleting large segments of the skip list in a single operation.

 ### Methods